A look at the versatile hunting dog the German Shorthaired Pointer.

-This is the first in a series of Project Upland hunting dog breed profiles (The German shorthaired pointer).
-While the appearance and characteristics of bird dogs breeds vary greatly, individual dogs of one breed may have the skill and temperament equal to that of a dog of a different breed.
+This is the first in a series of Project Upland hunting dog breed profiles.
+While the appearance and characteristics of bird dogs breeds vary greatly, individual dogs of one breed may have the skill and temperament equal to that of a different breed of dog.
 It’s impossible to generalize about a breed without sparking objections somewhere along the way.
 With a nod to the pitfalls of generalizing, we’ve chosen to focus on the hunting characteristics that set one breed apart from another.

 Hunting style and temperament